syahril231072/Capstone-Project-Azure-Machine-Learning/README.md

 ## Improvements for my model is as such:

-1. Collect more data in order to avoid overfitting.
+1. Collect more data in order to make the model more accurate
 2. Deploy my model to the Edge using Azure IoT Edge